| | |

 If you wash your lettuce, dry it very well

-If you’re using soft-leaf lettuce, rinse your lettuce and either air-dry on towels or gently spin them in a salad spinner.
+If you’re using soft-leaf lettuce, rinse your lettuce and either air-dry on a dish towel or gently spin them in a salad spinner.
+Flour sack towels or even cloth diaper inserts are a great way to air dry, also.
+Use whatever you feel will yield the best results drying your pre-washed lettuce.

 The key when maintaining the freshness of soft-leaf lettuce is to eliminate excess moisture.
 I store my loose, soft-leaf lettuce in either plastic baggies or reusable baggies.

-Be sure to not overstuff the baggies and add a paper towel to suck up the moisture!
+Be sure to not overstuff the baggies and add a paper towel, or dry, clean towel to suck up the extra moisture!

 Invest in quality storage containers

-Investing into quality storage containers for any reason is a good idea.
-The same applies with preserving your freshly harvest, Investing in quality storage containers for any reason is a good idea.
-The same applies to preserving your freshly harvested, homegrown lettuce.
+Investing in quality storage containers for any reason is a good idea.
+The same applies to preserving your freshly harvested garden lettuce, investing in quality storage containers for any reason is a good idea.

 I’ve been using these produce storage containers for about a year now and they never disappoint.
 I store broccoli, peppers, beans, my lettuce and my more in them.

-I bought a head of romaine lettuce over the summer and embarrassingly enough, I forgot about it.
-When I pulled the container out about 2 weeks later, the lettuce was barely turning color.
+I bought a head of romaine lettuce over the summer and, embarrassingly enough, I forgot about it.
+When I pulled the plastic container out about 2 weeks later, instead of finding a brown lettuce, I found a lettuce head with relatively fresh individual leaves.
+The inner leaves and romaine heart was even in pretty good shape!
+I could’ve lost a full head of lettuce, but didn’t.

 You can also use mason jars for storage as well.
 I found this great new shop called “Mason Jars Makerplace” where you can buy different types of tops for the jars!